 Foreclosure Activity Shows Mixed Results

-May 2012 Foreclosure activity was mixed with lenders more likely impacted by local market conditions then any overall trends.
+May 2012 Foreclosure activity was mixed with lenders more likely impacted by local market conditions than any overall trends.
 In Arizona, Foreclosure Sales were up 30.1 percent over last month but still down 39.2 percent vs. May 2011.
 In Oregon, Foreclosure Sales were down 21.3 percent over last month but flat vs. May 2011.
-In California, Foreclosure Sales were up 6.1 percent vs. previous month, driven by Sales to 3rd parties that were up 14.0 percent.
-Nevada's Time to Foreclose is continuing to increase, up 9.4 percent to an all time high of 464 days.
+In California, Foreclosure Sales were up 6.1 percent vs. the previous month, driven by Sales to 3rd parties that were up 14.0 percent.
+Nevada's Time to Foreclose is continuing to increase, up 9.4 percent to an all-time high of 464 days.
 This is due to the Foreclosure Fraud Reform Law (Assembly Bill 284) that went into effect October 1, 2011.

 In California, three Senate Bills under the Homeowner Bill of Rights are being actively debated by the legislature.
 While Senate Bill 1473, Senate Bill 1474, and Assembly Bill 1950 have already been passed, they should have little impact on foreclosure activity throughout the state.
-However if passed, two of the three remaining bills (Senate Bill 1470 and Senate Bill 1471) will significantly impact the Foreclosure Marketplace.
+However, if passed, two of the three remaining bills (Senate Bill 1470 and Senate Bill 1471) will significantly impact the Foreclosure Marketplace.